Associate Dean for Diversity and Inclusion

 Dr. McDougle has been a family physician on the Near Eastside of Columbus since 2001, and believes that lifestyle must be a focus of both the treatment and prevention of chronic diseases such as diabetes and high blood pressure.
 His research is focused diversity and inclusion and eliminating health disparities.

-Dr. McDougle is serving as treasurer for the National Medical Association (NMA) Treasurer for a two-year term (2017-2019), which makes him an ex officio member of the Board of Trustees and Executive Committee.
-Dr. McDougle is the immediate-past chair for the Association of American Medical Colleges (AAMC) Group on Diversity and Inclusion.
-He also provides service for the AAMC as faculty for the Healthcare Executive Diversity and Inclusion Certificate Program, Minority Faculty Leadership Seminar and Mid-Career Minority Faculty Leadership Seminar.
+Dr. McDougle is serving as president of the National Medical Association (NMA) for a one-year term (2020–2021), which makes him a voting member of the Board of Trustees and Executive Committee.
+Dr. McDougle is a past chair for the Association of American Medical Colleges (AAMC) Group on Diversity and Inclusion, and provides service for the AAMC as faculty for the Healthcare Executive Diversity and Inclusion Certificate Program and Minority Faculty Leadership Seminar.
+Dr. McDougle was appointed to serve as the NMA representative on the National Collegiate Athletic Association Coronavirus Medical Advisory Group in July 2020.

 He is a Diplomate of the American Board of Family Medicine, a Fellow of the American Academy of Family Physicians and a member of the Association of Military Surgeons of the United States.